 Discount rates Many central banks have cut their base rates – this will affect the measurement of many assets and liabilities

-Alternative performance measures Entities may consider providing new alternative performance measures (APMs) or adjust existing APMs – adequate/extensive disclosures will be required to ensure they do not mislead
+Alternative performance measures Entities may need to provide new alternative performance measures (APMs) or adjust existing APMs – adequate/extensive disclosures will be required to ensure they do not mislead

 Conclusion